Rehoming and Settling a Retired Cat

 Our breeding cats benefit from a home routine and interaction with lots of attention from people and dogs.
 While they are used to our routine, smells and noises, the transition to a new home will take some time.

-We suggest letting them get familiar with one room, with easy access to their food and litter tray.
+We suggest letting them get familiar with one room for the first week, with easy access to their food and litter tray.
 Ensure the litter tray is in a private area; cats don’t like to use the toilet if it’s exposed, for example in the hallway.

 While some cats may almost instantly settle in, this is not the usual case.